Diversity, equity and inclusion resources

 The Ubele Initiative

 The Ubele Initiative is an African Diaspora led intergenerational social enterprise helping to build more sustainable communities across the UK.
-Their Booksa Paper draws on interviews with funders and with Black and minoritised infrastructure and grassroot organisations, and provides concrete and tangible steps that funders take to address structural racism in the sector.
+Their Booska Paper draws on interviews with funders and with Black and minoritised infrastructure and grassroot organisations, and provides concrete and tangible steps that funders take to address structural racism in the sector.